MLLMs-Augmented Visual-Language Representation Learning: Experiments

 \subsection{Ablation Study}

 \textbf{Caption Length.} The length of the generated captions is one of the factors affecting visual-language pre-training.
 We utilize MiniGPT-4 to generate captions for CC3M with varying max token number limits.
-By training BLIP on captions of different lengths and conducting retrieval on MSCOCO, we present the results in Fig.\ref{fig:TokenLength} and observe that as the length of the caption increases, the model's performance tends to decrease.
+By training BLIP on captions of different lengths and conducting retrieval on MSCOCO, we present the results in Figure\ref{fig:TokenLength} and observe that as the length of the caption increases, the model's performance tends to decrease.
+This may be because too-long captions

-This may be because too-long captions cause more similar text features between captions of different images.
-We illustrate this phenomenon in Fig.~\ref{fig:text_distribution}.
+cause more similar text features between captions of different images.
+We illustrate this phenomenon in Figure~\ref{fig:text_distribution}.
 When the caption length increases, the generated captions often become identical in many instances.
 This leads to different images easily mapping to the same text features, creating challenges in learning an effective representation.

-\textbf{Batch size.} We explore the impact of batch size on training in Fig.~\ref{fig:batchsize}.
-Training models on synthetic captions requires relatively high batch sizes compared to using real captions annotated by humans.
-We attribute this to the fact that, with a small batch size, the main gradient information obtained by the model is noisy, differing significantly from the true gradient.
+\textbf{Batch Size.} We explore the impact of batch size on training in Figure~\ref{fig:batchsize}.
+Training models on synthetic captions requires a relatively high batch size compared to using captions annotated by humans.
+We attribute this to the fact that, with a small batch size, the main gradient information obtained is noisy, differing significantly from the true gradient.
 Conversely, with an increased batch size, the gradient of the sampled distribution becomes more similar to the gradient of the real distribution, enabling the model to generalize better.

-\textbf{Number of MLLMs.} We explore the impact of the number of MLLMs on the transfer performance in Fig.~\ref{fig:caption_diversity}.
+\textbf{Number of MLLMs.} We explore the impact of the number of MLLMs on the transfer performance in Figure~\ref{fig:caption_diversity}.
 We add four MLLMs\{MiniGPT-4, Otter, Qwen-VL, and LLAVA-1.5\}in order.
 Using pre-trained models for zero-shot retrieval on MSCOCO, we observe that, as the number of MLLMs increases, the performance gradually improves.
 However, the magnitude of this improvement is gradually decreasing, indicating that the one image's caption information obtained from MLLM is reaching saturation.